raruston/nodered-mqtt-blinkylights-demo/README.md

 control mechanism for a UnicornHAT sitting on a Raspberry Pi.
 It uses Node-RED to provide a direct control mechanism via Inject nodes, an API, and a simple web UI.
-MQTT is used as an interface between Node-RED and the Python code which actually controls the UnicornHAT via the provided Python API.
+MQTT is used as an interface between Node-RED and the Python code which controls the UnicornHAT via the Python API provided by Pimoroni.

 It would be possible to drive the UnicornHAT directly from Node-RED, and using MQTT is more flexible and simplifies some of the control.
-For example, it would be trivial to have the Unicorn HAT mounted on a different Pi, or have several Pis all with their own UnicornHATs all bowing down to a single Node-RED controller.
+For example, it would be trivial to have the Unicorn HAT mounted on a different Pi, or have several Pis, all with their own UnicornHATs, all bowing down to a single Node-RED controller.

 **Note:** This should run on any Raspberry Pi 2 B or Pi B+, but it has only been